 Every Dubai hotel guest connecting to WiFi must authenticate via a captive portal that verifies and logs identity.
-Acceptable verification methods per TDRA: passport number (international guests), Emirates ID (UAE residents), or OTP-verified UAE mobile number.
+Acceptable verification methods under the TDRA framework: passport number (international guests), Emirates ID (UAE residents), or OTP-verified UAE mobile number.
 Some hotels accept room number plus check-in date for registered guests once PMS integration is live.
 Logs must include: timestamp of connection, device MAC address, assigned IP address, identity used (passport/EID/mobile), session duration, total data used.
-Logs retained 12 months minimum.
+Logs retained 12 months minimum - confirm current specifics with TDRA or your ISP at design stage.

 The captive portal must display an Acceptable Use Policy that the guest must explicitly accept before connecting.
 Standard AUP elements: prohibition of illegal content access (the captive portal blocks these regardless), prohibition of VPN or proxy use, statement that guest activity may be logged, statement of liability for misuse, contact information for the hotel IT manager.
 AUP must be available in English and Arabic at minimum.